Gregory Guevara

-Gregory Guevara, known online as Jreg, JrEg, or jREG (/en/; born 22 May 1997), is a Canadian YouTuber, musical artist, journalist, political satirist, and politician.
-He studied journalism at Carleton University.
-His web content been described as millennial and zoomer friendly, and he has covered topics such as the Peterson–Žižek debate, COVID-19, and climate change in parody videos, with his most popular being his Political Compass Rap video, which went viral.
+Gregory John Guevara, known online as JREG (/dʒɹɛɡ/, also stylized as Jreg, JrEg, or jREG; born 22 May 1997), is a Canadian YouTuber, musical artist, journalist, political satirist, and politician.
+His web content has been described as millennial and zoomer friendly, and he has covered topics such as the Peterson–Žižek debate, COVID-19, and climate change in parody videos.
+His channel rose to prominence after a video of his titled Political Compass Rap went viral.

-In August 2022, Guevara announced a "post ironic" campaign running for the 2022 Ottawa municipal election.
-Which he claimed to be running as both a libertarian and a socialist.
-Guevara was unsuccessful in the election receiving 584 votes.
+In August 2022, Guevara announced a "post ironic" campaign running for the 2022 Ottawa municipal election, which he claimed to be running in as both a libertarian and a socialist.
+Guevara was unsuccessful in the election, receiving 584 votes.
 In 2024, Guevara released his debut album, Postmodern Love Songs.
+Guevara opposes centrism, having coined the term "Anti-Centrism".

-Early life and education
+Early life

-Gregory Guevara was born in Ottawa, Canada on May 22, 1997.
-He attended Holy Trinity High School and graduated in 2015.
-Guevara studied journalism at Carleton University.
+Gregory John Guevara was born on 22 May 1997 in Ottawa, Ontario.
+Along with his three older siblings, he is the son of Caribbean parents.
+Guevara's father is from Trinidad and Tobago and Guevara's mother is from Jamaica.
+Guevara grew up in Montreal, playing soccer and hockey as a kid.
+After graduating from Holy Trinity High School in 2015, Guevara studied journalism at Carleton University.
+Guevara graduated from Carleton University in 2019 with a Bachelor of Journalism with High Distinction and a Minor in English.